etingof/talks/devconf-horror-stories-of-iot-security/source/notes-for-speaker.rst

 and get stuff shipped to your home.
 Possibly by an Amazon PrimeAir delivery drone.

 The drone technology is hitting new heights.
-Modern consumer drones have on-board GPS navigation and follow a pre-programmed flight plan.
+Modern consumer drones have on-board GPS navigation so you can plan dron's mission on a map, then it will follow a pre-programmed flight plan.

 To avoid obstacles and crashing, modern drones start carrying sonars and cameras along with a high-performance on-board computer running image recognition and AI